hindu-comm/mail_stream_indology/2017/05/_indrajAlavidyAsagra/249__Ajit_Gargeshwari.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2017-May/045768.html)

-​The up-loader of Jivananda Vidyasagara Bhattacharyya uploads using his real name Shankara Prasad, unlike those who upload in all sorts of pseudo names vidwanmanoranjani or javanesegraviton etc not caring much about copy-write laws in the name of service  Not all the uploads violate  but
+The up-loader of Jivananda Vidyasagara Bhattacharyya uploads using his real name Shankara Prasad, unlike those who upload in all sorts of pseudo names vidwanmanoranjani or javanesegraviton etc not caring much about copy-write laws in the name of service  Not all the uploads violate  but